 When the distribution panel feeds several loads such as heat trace cable runs, multiple heating elements, or a number of motors, each circuit can be passing low magnitude current to earth (5 to 10 mA) without much damage to each individual load.
 However if there are ten loads, each leaking 10 mA, the “normal” ground fault current is now 100 mA.
 This is getting into the more dangerous level, even when the equipment operators are fairly well insulated from earth with gloves and boots.

-A common practice is to add another ground fault sensor at the main breaker and provide some delay to the output so that short periods of fault current will not shut down the entire process.
+A common practice is to add another ground fault relay at the main breaker and provide some delay to the output so that short periods of fault current will not shut down the entire process.
 This method improves the safety of the system and helps protect personnel who need to work on the equipment while it is energized.
-Some inductive loads like motors and transformers can cause a standard sensor to trip when the load is first energized, so using a sensor with some delay added will keep these occurrences from shutting down the system while keeping the equipment safe.
+Some inductive loads like motors and transformers can cause a standard ground fault relay to trip when the load is first energized, so using a relay with some delay added will keep these occurrences from shutting down the system while keeping the equipment safe.

-In the example to the right, several heating elements are protected by individual ground fault detectors connected to separate contactors.
-If one element faults to earth, the sensor will detect that condition and shut off just that part of the circuit, while the sensor protecting the feeding circuit remains at the ready.
-If the insulation of each element begins to deteriorate and starts to pass small amounts of current to ground, the sensor installed at the main panel will detect the sum of the leaking current and shut down the system after the delay.
+In the example to the right, several heating elements are protected by individual ground fault relays connected to separate contactors.
+If one element faults to earth, the relay will detect that condition and shut off just that part of the circuit, while the relay protecting the feeding circuit remains at the ready.
+If the insulation of each element begins to deteriorate and starts to pass small amounts of current to ground, the relay installed at the main panel will detect the sum of the leaking current and shut down the system after the delay.
 This will keep the feeding circuit from causing excess heat and the damage that heat will cause without protection.